Universiteit Leiden

 Sara Polak is a University Lecturer at the Leiden University Centre for the Arts in Society.
 Her long-term research focus is on the cultural and media politics of image-making of US presidents, and on presidents and their use of media in a broad sense.
 Currently she is working on a book about playful politics and Donald Trump’s use of Twitter, as part of the NWO project Playing Politics: Media Platforms Making Worlds.
 View her full profile here.

-Nadine Akkerman, FRHistS, MAE is a Professor of Early Modern Literature & Culture at the Centre for the Arts in Society.
-She publishes on women’s history, diplomacy, and masques.
-View her full profile here.
+Jessie Morgan-Owens is a university lecturer at the Leiden University Centre for the Arts in Society.
+View her full page here.